corpusops/setups.django/README.rst

       tox -r

-To improve tests, there are written in the dummy app ``mysite.apps.apptest.tests``.
+To improve tests, there are written in the dummy app ``apptest``.
 You can used it or do what you can :-)